stuartlynne/startlist/README.md

 This is intended primarily for officials and commissaires running the competition to replace paper start lists.
 Minimal notes can be entered and shared.

+Officials will have:
+- Competition name, when the list was generated
+- All event start times
+- All start waves for each start time, with start-offset
+- Details (laps, distance, minutes), categories and starters for each wave
+- List of participants with bib numbers for each start wave

 Cookies maintain the notes and selections when the page is refreshed.